FWang1221/TAE-Importer-Exporter-For-Elden-Ring/README.md

 Templates (not actual .bt stuff but the template templates, y'know) have been provided for the files.

+Alternative usage can be for greatly increasing player speed, such as on horseback.
+Exporting and importing the c0000.anibnd should be done separately and not as part of a list or a seed.

 Many thanks to the following...

-Created with great help from Nordgaren (who wrote ~50% of the code and helped me learn Visual Studio) and Gomp-DS (whose GetRumbleCamIds https://github.com/GompDS/GetRumbleCamIds project was used as a base for this project).
+Created with great help from Nordgaren (who wrote ~50% of the draft code and helped me learn Visual Studio) and Gomp-DS (whose GetRumbleCamIds https://github.com/GompDS/GetRumbleCamIds project was used as a base for this project).

 Meowmaritus for providing SoulsAssetPipeline (https://github.com/Meowmaritus/SoulsAssetPipeline), and for tips and tricks on other TAE-related things.